jra1985/JavaExercises/src/com/xcodula/programming/DogBoarding.md

 This program is the solution to exercise problem 9 from page 114 of *Java Programming, 7th Edition* by Joyce Farrell.

-The Happy Yappy Kennel boards dogs at a cost of 50 cents per pound per day.
-Write a class that accepts a dog's weight and number of days to be boarded and displays the total price for boarding.
-Save the class as **DogBoarding.java**.

 ## Designing the Program

 This program will need to have the ability to take in user input for the weight of the dog and the number of days to